 Negotiating with a global logistics giant like UPS can feel like an uneven fight.
 This is where a shipping consultant can level the playing field.
 These experts live and breathe carrier contracts.
 They have access to extensive benchmark data from thousands of agreements, so they know exactly what rates and terms are achievable for a business with your shipping profile.
 A consultant can analyze your data, identify hidden savings opportunities, and even lead the negotiation on your behalf.
 Partnering with an expert for parcel contract optimization provides you with the insider knowledge and leverage needed to secure a truly competitive agreement, letting you focus on running your business.

-Proven Strategies to Lower Your UPS Costs
+Actionable Ways to Lower Your UPS Shipping Costs

 Beyond negotiating a better contract, you can find significant savings by refining your day-to-day shipping operations.
 Small adjustments in how you pack, consolidate, and select services can add up to major cost reductions over time.
 These strategies put you in control, helping you work smarter within the UPS network and beyond.
 Let’s look at four practical ways you can start lowering your shipping costs right away, without having to pick up the phone with your UPS rep.

-Optimize and Right-Size Your Packaging
+Right-Size Your Packaging to Save Money

 Are you paying to ship air?
 If you’re using boxes that are too big for your products, the answer is yes.
 UPS uses dimensional weight pricing, which means the cost is based on the package’s size, not just its actual weight.
 Using packaging that fits your items snugly is one of the easiest ways to cut costs.
 Regularly audit your packaging to ensure you’re not overspending on empty space.
 This simple change can help you reduce distribution and fulfillment costs and avoid unnecessary surcharges for oversized boxes, directly impacting your bottom line with every shipment you send.

-Consolidate Shipments and Skip Zones
+Ship Smarter: Consolidate and Skip Zones

 If you frequently send multiple packages to the same customer or distribution center, consolidation is your best friend.
 Grouping orders into a single, larger shipment can drastically cut down on per-package fees, fuel surcharges, and residential surcharges.
 You can also take this a step further with zone skipping.
 This strategy involves consolidating many packages into one LTL or truckload shipment and sending it to a sorting facility closer to the final destinations.
 From there, the individual packages enter the UPS network for last-mile delivery.
 This approach is a core part of modal optimization and can lead to substantial savings by reducing the zones each package travels.